 The junior and senior years are focused on application of the concepts and skills they have acquired.
 The projects are developed in studio settings and focus on small to large scale commercial and residential projects.
 Birmingham’s professional design community is actively engaged through field experiences to firms and built projects, and by providing lectures, project critiques, and final project juries.
 Students are also required to complete an internship under a registered interior designer or architect.

 For all students in the Department of Interior Architecture, there is a $175 fee per semester for students enrolled in any IARC department program.
 The fee is subject to change without notice.
 See the Bursar’s Office Web site for more information.

 Requirements for Admission to Interior Design Undergraduate Program

 Because the bachelor of fine arts in interior design (IARC) presupposes a certain level of professional competence, each interior design major is required to fulfill application requirements for this major during the spring of the sophomore curriculum sequence.

-- Successful completion of Portfolio Review including work from those courses listed above (in item 1) along with work in progress from IARC 222 and IARC 252 .
+- Successful completion of Portfolio Review, including work from those courses listed above (in item 1) along with work in progress from selected IARC courses.

 - Successful completion of an interview with the interior architecture faculty members following completion of the aforementioned courses (in item 1) to continue in the program.